forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/prettier.md

 1. Check if your project contains the `package.json` file.
 If not, run: `npm init` and accept all the default options.

+1. Run:

-1. Run: `npm install --save-dev --save-exact prettier prettier-plugin-apex`.
+   `npm install --save-dev --save-exact prettier prettier-plugin-apex`

 You must create a configuration file `.prettierrc` in the root of your project.
 If you’d like to know more about formatting options of Prettier, read [other config options](https://prettier.io/docs/en/options.html).